danieljharris/uni-frame-iot/README.md

 - TinyUPnP @ 3.1.4

 # Environment
-This project is designed to be compiled using PlatformIO https://platformio.org/
+This project is designed to be compiled using [PlatformIO](https://platformio.org/).
+To compile the project outside of PlatformIO (such as in the Arduino IDE) please move all files from /src and /include into a single folder.